ariel262626/webCalculator/README.md

     cd Docker
     //To build an image of the calculator we created docker build . -t currency-calculator
-    //To run the image as a container on port 3000 - should see 'listening...' //printed in console docker run -p 3000:3000 currency-calculator
+    //To run the image as a container on port 3000 - should see 'listening...' printed in console docker run -p 3000:3000 currency-calculator

 6. Docker compose: